Gabblack83/klm_homework/README.md

 `docker run -it -p 8080:8001 klm_homework:0.0.1`
 - It port-forwards port 8001 of the container to your local 8080 port
-- You can access the application on your localhost at port 8080
+- You can access the application on your localhost at port 8080 (http://localhost:8080)

 ## Deviations from preferred tech stack
-I used Vue.js instead of the preferred Angular.js due to being familiar with the former and have no previous experience with the later.
+I used Vue.js instead of the preferred Angular.js due to being familiar with the former and have no previous experience with the latter.

 ## Additional Data
 I added 2 extra datasets to the module to be able to achieve what I had in mind.